Skip to content

 Do You Have a Case?

 Trucks are unlikely to disappear from our roadways any time soon.
-Their revenues were over $700 billion in 2014 and are continually growing with each coming year.
-No matter how difficult it is to share the roads with trucks, they are here to stay.
+Their revenues were over $900 billion in 2024 and are continually growing with each coming year.
+No matter how difficult it is to share the roads with eighteen-wheelers, they are here to stay.

-Approximately 500,000 truck accidents occur in the United States every year, of which 5,000 (or 1 in 8) are fatal.
+Over 140,000 large truck accidents occurred in the United States in 2025, of which over 4,000 were fatal.
 It is important to know that trucks’ blind spots when driving are much larger than those of a typical, normal-sized car.

 Because their cabs sit higher than regular car seats, it is a common misconception that truck drivers have superior visibility.
 The truth is, the hood of the cab hides part of the road in front of the truck, which compromises their ability to see other vehicles.